LukeBob-zz/bobstools-py/README.md

 * ```./BobDos.py <Target-host> <start-Port> <end-port>```

 **the ports are Specified for the portscan before the actual attack, this gives us a list of open ports.
-You DONT need to give ports.**
+You DON'T need to give ports.**